|

 An interview conducted

-backstage after a concert in Detroit.
-It focuses on the very
+backstage after a concert at Masonic Hall in Detroit on December 5, 1971.

-on this one, but sometime in the mid-70's, BBC radio aired a segment on
+date on this one, but sometime in the mid-70's, BBC radio aired a segment

-Talent Library recording, including Harbour Le Cou; Turn, Turn, Turn;
+Canadian Talent Library recording, including Harbour Le Cou; Turn, Turn,

 CBC RADIO